Encyclopedic novel: Mendelson

+Mendelson put forward the concept of the encyclopedic novel in two essays on Gravity's Rainbow ("Encyclopedic Narrative" and "Gravity's Encyclopedia").
+Mendelson described such novels as works created by an encyclopedic author, but clarified that some authors like Shakespeare or Pushkin spread encyclopedic elements across a wider collective body of work rather than a single epic masterpiece, while others might emulate the genre with mock-encyclopedias of purely fictional information (as with Gulliver's Travels) or otherwise fail to encompass the necessary breadth to fit Mendelson's definition (as with War and Peace).
+Mendelson also ascribed encyclopedic authors a nationalistic or patriotic function as codifiers of a single national culture that their work later comes to define, for example the Comedy for Florence and Italy, Don Quixote for Spain, Moby-Dick for the United States (compare Great American Novel), and Ulysses for Ireland.
+Encyclopedic authors are unique to their culture of origin, such that a culture cannot produce more than a single such author without one eclipsing and replacing the other, as Shakespeare did to Chaucer in England.
+Mendelson nonetheless distinguishes Gravity's Rainbow as self-reflexively proclaiming a new globalized culture of data and information in place of the geopolitical divisions that defined previous works.

-Mendelson describes numerous qualities of the encyclopedic novel: they include "the full account of at least one technology or science" and the display of "an encyclopedia of literary styles, ranging from the most primitive and anonymous levels ... to the most esoteric of high styles".
-He notes that there is often a short but significant interval between the era portrayed in the novel and the era of the novel's writing (as in, for example, James Joyce's Ulysses, and Thomas Pynchon's Gravity's Rainbow).
+Encyclopedic novels include "the full account of at least one technology or science" and the display of "an encyclopedia of literary styles, ranging from the most primitive and anonymous levels ... to the most esoteric of high styles".
+Their closest inspiration is frequently the epic poem or the Christian Bible, culminating in an encyclopedic concern with statecraft in depicting some sort of community or "City" established by the protagonists.
+Mendelson notes that there is often a short but significant interval between the era portrayed in the novel and the era of the novel's writing (as in, for example, James Joyce's Ulysses and Thomas Pynchon's Gravity's Rainbow).
 Mendelson states that "[b]ecause they are the products of an epic in which the world's knowledge is larger than any one person can encompass, they necessarily make extensive use of synecdoche".
 Orderly plot structures are often absent.